 What affects my life insurance premiums?

-Each insurance provider has its own underwriting process.
+Each insurer has its own underwriting process.
 As such, some put more weight on certain evaluation factors over others.
-Take a look at a few points that will be assessed:
+To determine your premium, your insurer will assess the following:

 - Age.
-How old you are plays possibly the biggest role in determining your premiums.
+Your age plays possibly the biggest role in determining your premiums.
 The younger you are, the lower your premiums will typically be.

 - Gender.
 Women typically end up with lower premiums than men, mostly due to women having a higher average life expectancy.